tkbtkysms/stringcmp/README.md

 Calculating time:0.00136
 ```

-### Change the number of magnus expansion '3' to '5'
+### Change the number of magnus expansion from '3' to '5'
 ```Shell
 # change the 5th argument '3' to '5'
 $ ./milnor o n ../sample/ex1.txt 2 2 4